As You Desire Me (film)

 The film stars Greta Garbo and Melvyn Douglas, with Erich von Stroheim, Owen Moore and Hedda Hopper.
 The film's running time is about 70 minutes, making it the shortest of all Garbo's Hollywood films.

-The film grossed $705,000 in the USA and grossed $657,000 elsewhere, it altogether grossed $1,362,000 and its profit was $449,000.

 Plot

 Budapest bar entertainer Zara is a discontented alcoholic who is pursued by many men but lives with novelist Carl Salter.
 A strange man (Tony) shows up on Salter's estate claiming that Zara is actually Maria, the wife of his close friend Bruno.
 Maria, Tony claims, had her memory destroyed during a World War I invasion ten years ago.
 Zara doesn't remember but leaves with Tony to Salter's dismay.
 Bruno, now an officer in the Italian army, tries to coax Maria's memory back on his large estate.
-No one is really sure if Zara is Maria, and when Salter shows up with a mental case that he claims is the real Maria, everyone on Bruno's estate is desperately searching for the truth.
+No one is really sure if Zara is Maria, and when Salter shows up with a woman who is a mental case that he claims is the real Maria, everyone on Bruno's estate is desperately searching for the truth.

-ProductionAs You Desire Me is the first of three films teaming Garbo with actor Melvyn Douglas.
-It is also the only film in which Garbo appears as a blonde.